Highoshi/bit-brains-eip-/eips/eip-0002-epoch-proof-of-care.md

 Epochs apply to Brains as the foundational participation primitive of the protocol.

-Epoch length is approximately two (2) months.
+Epoch length is approximately one (1) months.
 Epochs repeat continuously, and influence is evaluated at each epoch boundary.

 Epoch duration is parameterized and may be adjusted in future EIPs, provided such changes remain consistent with the stewardship principles defined in EIP-0001.